dobhal1420/RobotCleaner/README.md

   * Return result.

 #### Robot
-  * Actual object which show the result - Number
+  * Actual object which show the result - Number of unique cleaned locations.